WolvSec/Archived-WolveSec-Knowledge-Base/ctf-list.md

-# CTF Practice List
+# CTF Challenges List
-The purpose of this project is to keep an archive of CTF challenges and practice sites.
+The purpose of this project is to keep an archive of practical CTF challenges and practice sites.

 * [All](#all)
 * [Cryptography](#crypto)